jainam-bhavasar/CE678_PROJECT/README.md

 5. Sachin
 6. Lokesh
 This is our main working folder.
 Our project is very big , so this will help keeping track of the changes made by each member and organise our code.
+### HOW TO USE
+Take note of these points -
+#### 1. Organisation
+1. 'project.ipynb' is the master jupyter notebook where all the finalised code is written
+2. There are folders named 'Q1','Q2',...
+'Q11' in which all the files regarding those questions will be put
+#### 2. Working
+0. First learn how to use github - watch any  youtube video , you will understand. tip - If you are new to github, download github desktop for faster working because command line tools will overwhelm you the first time.
+1.If you want to start working, then create a new branch and start working
+2. When done, merge into the master branch.
+3. IMP - WRITE APPROPRIATE COMMENTS IN THE  FILE 'project.ipynb' with your name in it.
 ### PROGRESS

 |        Question        |ASCII                          |